Concord1/Unlimited-WordleBot/README.md

 Clone the repository - `git clone https://github.com/Concord1/Unlimited-WordleBot`

 ## Usage
-Paste the path to chromedriver.exe into the configuration file\
+Paste the path to chromedriver.exe into the configuration file <br>

 Then, run in command line - `python wordleunlimitedbot.py`